Arnesfield/argstree/README.md

 ## Features

-- **argstree** is meant to be a minimal and less opinionated argument parser.
+**argstree** is meant to be a minimal and less opinionated argument parser.

-- Pure vanilla JavaScript with no external dependencies ([ESM only](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c)).
+- Pure vanilla JavaScript.
+No external dependencies.
+[ESM only](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).
 - Preserves the order and structure of the provided arguments using a [tree structure](#tree-structure).
 - Variadic arguments by default unless [range](#optionsmin) options are specified.
-- Includes a [strict mode](#optionsstrict) for unrecognized options.
+- Includes a [strict mode](#optionsstrict) for unrecognized arguments.
 - Can recognize and split combined [aliases](#optionsalias) (e.g. from `-abcd` to `-a`, `-bc`, `-d`).
 - Can recognize [assigned values](#optionsassign) for options and commands (e.g. `--option=value`, `command=value`).
 - Allows [dynamic parsing](#optionsparser) of values, options, and commands.